 Why is good posture important in pregnancy?

-and even relieve some of the pain.
-Here are some tips to help you maintain good posture
+the pain.
+Here are some tips to help you maintain good posture in various positions.

-When your body is in alignment — when you use proper posture — you can imagine a straight
+When your body is in alignment—when you use correct posture—you can imagine a straight

 line running from your ears to your shoulders, and to your hips and knees.
 Keeping